qmk/qmk_firmware/keyboards/gergo/readme.md

     make gergo:germ

-Gadgets and options can be enabled/disabled in keyboards/gergo/rules.mk
+Gadgets and options can be enabled/disabled in keyboards/gergo/layouts/default/rules.mk .
+Copy the default directory and make any changes to your layout, if you think they're worth sharing submit a PR!

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).